 Help desk/customer service personnel are some of an organization’s most vulnerable staff members since their job is to provide “help” in a friendly and polite manner.
 This is often exploited by an attacker to learn sensitive information.

 Attackers will usually obtain the needed phone numbers from an organization’s website in addition to any specific routing emails used for customer support.
 Attackers may call from a spoofed, blocked, or private phone number.
-An attacker posing as a customer can usually cull enough information from social media and other sites in order to answer simple security questions.
+An attacker posing as a customer can usually cull enough information from social media platforms and other sites to answer simple security questions.
 The attacker could also ask for a password reset or try to change something on a customer’s account in order to have access to it themselves.

 In November, 2016, Proofpoint reported that they were monitoring a malware-ridden phishing campaign that targeted customer service staff.
 As reported on by Proofpoint, “the personalized subject lines of the emails used references to issues with supposed purchases on the company’s website and were targeted at individuals who may be able to provide support for those issues.
 The lures also suggested that the attached document contained detailed information about the issue.”

 Security education can train service representatives to do their job politely without compromising customer or company data.
 Helpdesk/customer service personnel need to have it reinforced that not only is it okay to say “no”, it is often the wisest choice.